Objectives of the Lomé Initiative

 - Encourage other African states to join this initiative.

-- Activities are to be implemented through a framework agreement among the various participating states and the recommendations from an ongoing legislative audit.
+- Implement activities through a framework agreement among the various participating states and the recommendations from an ongoing legislative audit.

 - Reduce poor-quality medicine on a first phase of a long-term commitment, which builds upon a historic commitment since the 2017 Oyo Declaration, the 2018 London Symposium and a preparatory meeting in Marrakesh in 2019.

-- In 2021 the Brazzaville Foundation will launch a youth consultation in Africa which will be both an awareness campaign on issues related to medicines, and a call to action to find solutions against the market of falsified and substandard medicines.
+- Launch a youth consultation in Africa in 2021 which will be both an awareness campaign on issues related to medicines, and a call to action to find solutions against the market of falsified and substandard medicines.
 The consultation will be followed by a forum to showcase and reward the most promising projects.